algorithmlover2016/grpc_learn_notes/kubernetes/tutorial/secrets.md

 ***Caution***:<br>
 * If you do not want to perform the **base64** encoding, you can choose to use the ***stringData*** field instead.<br>
-* When you create these types of Secrets using a manifest: the API server checks whether the expected key does exists in the data field.<br>
+* When you create these types of Secrets using a manifest:<br>
+    the API server checks whether the expected key does exists in the data field.<br>
     and it verifies if the value provided can be parsed as a valid JSON.<br>
     The API server doesn't validate if the JSON actually is a Docker config file.<br>